The roasters writing the coffee scene in Rome. who they are, where they source from, and where to drink the result.

 Ditta Artigianale Roma ★ 4.4

-Ditta Artigianale in Rome (the Florentine roaster's Roma outpost) is the third-wave coffee bar with single-origin filter, the city's strongest cold-brew programme and a brunch carte.
+Ditta Artigianale in Rome (the Florentine roaster's Roma outpost) is the third-wave coffee bar with single-origin filter, the city's strongest cold-brew.

 Sources from: Ethiopia, Brazil, Colombia, Burundi